jayroxis/cs5525_project2/README.md

 You may be able to see the UI of Jupyter Lab.
 By default, it has a side bar with file explorer at left and a notebook editor at right.

-You should be able to upload the notebook "covid-19-literature-clustering.ipynb" by draggin it into the file explorer in the Jupyter Lab UI.
+You should be able to upload the notebook "covid-19-literature-clustering.ipynb" into the `Experiment3` folder by draggin it into the file explorer in the Jupyter Lab UI.

+## Step 5.
+Changing the kernel

+After opening a jupyter lab notebook, you can change the kernel to your preferred kernel (venv).
+At the top right hand corner, you can find the kernel options.
+Select venv kernel as your preferred kernel for this project.

-## Step 5 (Optional).
-Reopening Jupyter Lab
+## Step 6 (Optional).
+Reopening the Jupyter Lab Notebook

 Follow the following:

 - Close the terminal and open a new one.